garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack
+Category: Attack Mage

 Attack for 1 damage at every TENDRIL you control.

--

-Consume all TENDRILs except one.
+Consume all of your TENDRILs except one.

 ### Follow
 ```